Badminton is an exciting racket sport, whether you’re a new badminton player looking to have fun at home or you’re considering serious play.

 Badminton courts are broken up into different areas that make it easy to follow the rules of the game and determine scoring, and each of these areas also has its own size or dimensions.

 Some of the most important areas that are marked out on the court are the doubles service lines and the short service lines.
+Also called the rear service line.
 This is where players serve from to start each round.

-The doubles service line is located 2.5 feet or .76 meters inside the baseline at each end of the court.
+The doubles service line or long service line is for doubles play and located 2.5 feet or .76 meters inside the baseline at each end of the court.

 The short service line is the marking closest to either side of the net and is 6.5 feet or 1.98 meters from the net itself.

 Because both the doubles and short service lines run the width of the court, they retain the same length as the baseline of the court, depending on whether you’re playing doubles or singles badminton.